 After removing any excess cement, your dentist will check your bite to make sure it’s in proper alignment.
 Once your smile has been checked, your dentist will be able to send you home with your new smile.

 Ready to Make an Appointment?

-Our porcelain veneer dentists in Grand Rapids, MI are accepting new patients!
+Our porcelain veneer dentists are accepting new patients!
 To request an appointment and learn if you’re a candidate for veneers or other cosmetic dentistry procedures, call the Bander Dental Group at (616) 949-5980.